o3de/o3de.org/content/docs/userguide/ai/tactical-point-lua-interface.md

 ---
-description: ' Query TPS with Lua scripts in &ALYlong;. '
+description: ' Query TPS with Lua scripts in Amazon Lumberyard. '
 title: TPS Querying with Lua
 ---
 # TPS Querying with Lua {#ai-tactical-point-lua-interface}